 Other potential side effects and a caution

-Prunes do contain trace amounts of histamine, so it’s possible (though uncommon) to develop an a reaction to them if you have a histamine sensitivity.
+Prunes do contain trace amounts of histamine, so it’s possible (though uncommon) to develop a reaction to them if you have a histamine sensitivity.

 You shouldn’t drink prune juice if you’re already experiencing diarrhea.